fifth-postulate/history_of_programming_languages/docs/presentation.md

 b. when there is a drougth, dig here, and water will emerge
 c. to attach these pieces of garment, use this stich
 d. to bake a cake, mix flower, milk, eggs and sugar

+---
+class: middle, center

+# Aid to computing

+---

+## Stones

+???

+* Stones can be brought in to correspondence with other things
+* How many axes to make, one for each stone that a clan member gave me
+* How many sacs to make, one for each stone that a clan member gave me

+---

+## Abacus

+???

+* From stone to abacus is a small, but long step.

+---

+## Antikythera mechanism

+???

+* used in astronomical calculations

+---

+## Analytic Engine

+???

+* Designed by Charles Babbage
+* Inspired by the Jacquard Loom

+---

+## Ada Lovelace

+???

+* Programmed the analytic engine